Sadeedpv/flask-auth/README.md

 <h1 align='center'> Flask-auth 📲</h1>

-Hello, this repo contains Flask-authentication sample in Python 🚀
+Flask-authentication sample in Python 🚀

 That means;
 A user can:
 - Sign-in
 - Log-in
 - Reset your password
-- Gmail confirmation after signin in
+- Email confirmation after signing in

 This app is smart enough to: